rng-guy/NFSMWBartender/README.md

 To **install** this mod:
 1. if it does not exist already, create a `scripts` folder in your game's installation folder;
-2. copy the `BartenderSettings` folder and compiled .asi file into the game's `scripts` folder; and
+2. copy the `BartenderSettings` folder and .asi file into the game's `scripts` folder; and
 3. (optional) in User Mode of [Binary 2.8.3](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) or newer, load and apply `FixMissingTextures.end`.

 &nbsp;